vpsfreecz/vpsadminos/image-scripts/README.md

 [documentation](https://vpsadminos.org/container-images/usage/).

 ## Building images
-Images can be built within vpsAdminOS using `osctl-image`. `osctl-image` needs the build scripts in its current working directory.
+Images can be built within vpsAdminOS using `osctl-image`. `osctl-image` looks the build scripts in the current working directory, `/etc/vpsadminos-image-scripts` or in a directory passed by option `--build-scripts`.
+For development, let's clone vpsAdminOS repository and use build scripts found there:

 ```shell
 git clone git@github.com:vpsfreecz/vpsadminos.git